2.8M

 Community projects in 2 lines of action

-Grant awards to civil society organizations (CSOs)
+to civil organizations

 2 lines of action